nickbrewin/NC-RetroGames/README.md

 ;system.power.switch=PIN356ONOFFRESET    # https://github.com/recalbox/recalbox-os/wiki/Add-a-start-stop-button-to-your-recalbox-(EN)

 Click save.
 Then restart console using the controller.
 Buttons will now be working

+Please Note You must wait for the system to fully power down before unplugging as doing so will corrupt the SD Card Also please wait a few seconds after shutting down before attemping to turn on again.

 **Set Audio Output to HDMI/3.5mm Headphone Jack**